Optical Shock-Enhanced Self-Photon Acceleration: Results

+At high intensities the total duration of the pulse was compressed considerably during the interaction, such that an isolated $700 \, \mbox{as} $ pulse was obtained at the accelerator output ($z = 90 \, \mu$m) [Fig. 3(b)].
+This pulse could be useful due to its short duration, high intensity and broad bandwidth, however it has complicated spatial, spectral, and temporal correlations that could make it unsuitable for certain applications.
+Applying a simple short-pass filter to the output of the photon accelerator isolates a spatially coherent, extreme ultraviolet pulse [Fig. 3(c)].
+The pulse, containing only wavelengths shorter than $124 \, \mbox{nm}$ and 0.21\% of the total incident pulse energy has a duration of 1.5 optical cycles, or $350 \, \mbox{as}$ intensity full-width at half-maximum --- 1.3 times the transform limit for the filtered bandwidth.
+With a nearly flat quadratic phase in the transverse direction, the pulse has ideal focusability.
+Spectral filtering could be achieved by allowing the output pulse to naturally diffract out of the end of the accelerator, collimating it with an appropriate curved reflector \cite{BBReflect}, and then allowing it to pass through a $200 \, \mbox{nm}$ thick magnesium foil \cite{MetalFilter}.
+Finally the pulse could be refocused through another curved reflector for use in an experiment.
+The outside pulse undergoes less spectral broadening than the inside pulse, but there is still significant spectral overlap between them.
+For longer wavelength spectral filter cutoffs ($\gtrsim 150 \, \mbox{nm}$) a pinhole spatial filter or polarization filter could be used to remove the outside pulse.
 The formation of an optical shock drives the extreme refractive index gradients that are responsible for the rapid spectral broadening and temporal compression of the pulse [Fig. 4].
 The intensity of the incident pulse peaks at the back of the pulse envelope where the first focus occurs [Fig. 4(a)], and the electron density gradient created by this peak induces a frequency up-shift of the photons in the initial focus.
 These photons experience an increase in group velocity due to the anomalous (negative) group velocity dispersion in a plasma, \emph{i.e.}, $v_g = c (1-\omega_p^2/\omega^2)^{1/2}$.
 Higher frequencies, initially generated at the back of the pulse, catch up to the un-shifted downstream photons, causing a local increase in the intensity and bandwidth, which creates the observed self-steepening and temporal compression.